behavioral-data/BOLT/README.md

 ## Dataset with Conversational Behavior Annotations

-Utterances annotated with conversational behavior that were use it to train and evaluate GPT-based methods can be found in [dataset_finetune/]([sample_dataset/).
+Utterances annotated with conversational behavior that were used to train and evaluate GPT-based methods can be found in [dataset_finetune/]([sample_dataset/).